Colonial-Dev/VEX-21417B/Robot Coding Log.md

 - Brittle harcoding of some functionality made changing things a chore.
 The original iteration of the controller menu system was probably the worst offender, being at times prone to segmentation faults that would crash the entire program.
 - The auton code was highly verbose - instructions were long, oft-repeated, and little-reused.

 I had initially avoided splitting up my code due to how difficult C++ made it.
-Unlike modern languages, where code can more-or-less automatically interact across file boundaries, C++ requires you to manually use "include" markers to cobble together multiple files into one megafile during the compilation process.However, it had become unavoidable.
+Unlike modern languages, where code can more-or-less automatically interact across file boundaries, C++ requires you to manually use "include" markers to cobble together multiple files into one megafile during the compilation process.

+However, it had become unavoidable.
 I read up on the include system and managed to get it working after an excessive amount of googling, splitting my code into 8 files, each with a dedicated purpose.
 (One for driver control, one for auton setup, one for auton instructions...)

 The magic numbers issue was next.
 Fortunately, C++ offers an easy solution: enums.
 These are dead simple; they basically let you use names in place of numbers.
 So instead of using "if autonSide == 2" to see if the right side was selected, I can say "if autonSide == Right," which is INFINITELY more readable.

 ### Fun with Classes
 Now I had to deal with the hardcoding issue.
 In most places this was easy enough to resolve, but the controller menu was a whole different beast.
-The existing implementation was utterly insufficient, and I scrapped it wholly in favor of using a much more advanced paradigm: object orientation, aka the "++" part of C++.Object orientation (OO) is kind of hard to wrap your head around until you actually work with it, but I'll try to explain it as succintly as possible.
+The existing implementation was utterly insufficient, and I scrapped it wholly in favor of using a much more advanced paradigm: object orientation, aka the "++" part of C++.

+Object orientation (OO) is kind of hard to wrap your head around until you actually work with it, but I'll try to explain it as succintly as possible.

 Basically, OO means your code is written to describe interactions between, well, objects.
 This differs from basic "procedural" programming, where code is more like a list of explicit instructions.